BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/dungeons/tazavesh/tazavesh_streets_of_wonder.md

 ### P.O.S.T Master

 It's important that you have a cooldown available for every Fan Mail on this boss fight.
 If you use Ashen Hallow + Avenging Wrath when the first Fan Mail happens (at 15-18 seconds ish) It will also cover the Second Fan Mail and the first Money Order, the third Fan Mail you should use Holy Avenger (early) and also Aura Mastery (late) for it to cover the second Money Order when people are low health.
 The Forth Fan Mail will be a difficoult one, pool holy power and use Health Potion since you cant afford to use Divine Shield here since this is not a Fan Mail + Money Order combo.
-The fifth you can use Divine Shield + Blessing of Sacrifice, this will also cover the Money Order.
+The fifth you can use Divine Shield + Blessing of Sacrifice, this will also cover the Money Order. if you're getting one more Fan Mail, you should have Avenging Wrath back up for this.
 Make sure to use Door of Shadows and Divine Steed frequently to deal with the bombs.

 <a>
     <img src="/assets/img/dungeons/zogron.png" class="dungeon_boss"/>